Aditya-Rahangdale/Campus-Policy-Navigator/README.md

 ## Credits

-- Developed by Arnold Pascal
+- Developed by Aditya Rahangdale
 - Powered by Google Gemini API
 - Built with Node.js, Express.js, HTML, CSS, and JavaScript